Mongrel Mob murder trial: Rotorua man possibly 'dragged' around lawn while beaten to death

 In the same statement, he said that he regarded Rikihana as a "brother" and he denied assaulting or killing him.

-Crown prosecutor Duncan McWilliam went on to outline Jury's movements in the hours following Rikihana's assault and death.
+Crown prosecutor Duncan McWilliam went on to outline Jury's movements in the hours after Rikihana's assault and death.

 He said Jury had arrived at a petrol station in Tauhara near Taupō and bought both petrol and a bag of ice.